fzyyy0601/LetsCook-recipe/README.md

 ## Acknowledgements

-This project is a class project, and thanks my teammate[@zsr601](https://github.com/zsr601/) and my profeser and TA.
+This project is a class project, and thanks my teammate[@zsr601](https://github.com/zsr601/) and my professor and TA.

 The idea of using buttons to search was inspired by [this website](https://cook.yunyoujun.cn/).